Molly Maguires: Union, Mollies, and Ancient Order of Hibernians (AOH)

 One of the burning questions for modern scholars is the relationship between the Workingmen's Benevolent Association (WBA), the Mollies, and their alleged cover organization, the Ancient Order of Hibernians.
 Historian Kevin Kenny notes that the convicted men were all members of the AOH.
 But "the Molly Maguires themselves left virtually no evidence of their existence, let alone their aims and motivation."
 Relying upon his personal knowledge before commencing an investigation, McParland believed that the Molly Maguires, under pressure for their activities, had taken the new name, "The Ancient Order of Hibernians" (AOH).
 After beginning his investigation, he estimated that there were about 450 members of the AOH in Schuylkill County.

 While Kenny observes that the AOH was "a peaceful fraternal society", he does note that in the 1870s the Pinkerton Agency identified a correlation between the areas of AOH membership in Pennsylvania, and the corresponding areas in Ireland from which those particular Irish immigrants emigrated.
 The violence-prone areas of Ireland corresponded to areas of violence in the Pennsylvania coalfields.

 In his book Big Trouble, which traces McParland's history, writer J. Anthony Lukas has written: "The WBA was run by Lancashire men adamantly opposed to violence.
 But [Gowen] saw an opportunity to paint the union with the Molly brush, which he did in testimony before a state investigating committee ...
 'I do not charge this Workingmen's Benevolent Association with it, but I say there is an association which votes in secret, at night, that men's lives shall be taken ...
 I do not blame this association, but I blame another association for doing it; and it happens that the only men who are shot are the men who dare disobey the mandates of the Workingmen's Benevolent Association.'"

 Of the 450 AOH members that Pinkerton Agent McParland estimated were in Schuylkill County, about 400 belonged to the union.
 Molly Maguireism and full-fledged trade unionism represented fundamentally different modes of organization and protest.
 Kenny noted that one contemporary organization, the Pennsylvania Bureau of Industrial Statistics, clearly distinguished between the union and the violence attributed to the Molly Maguires.
 Their reports indicate that violence could be traced to the time of the Civil War, but that in the five-year existence of the WBA, "the relations existing between employers and employees" had greatly improved.
 The Bureau concluded that the union had brought an end to the "carnival of crime".
 Kenny notes the leaders of the WBA were "always unequivocally opposed" to the Molly Maguires.

-Kenny notes there were frequent tensions between miners of English and Welsh descent, who held the majority of skilled positions, and the mass of unskilled Irish laborers.
+Kenny notes there were frequent tensions between miners of English and Welsh descent, who held the majority of skilled positions, and the mass of unskilled Irish labourers.
 However, in spite of such differences, the WBA offered a solution, and for the most part "did a remarkable job" in overcoming such differences.